oauth2-proxy/oauth2-proxy/docs/docs/configuration/providers/openid_connect.md

     -email-domain kilgore.trout
     ```

-   To serve the current working directory as a web site under the `/static` endpoint, add:
+   To serve the current working directory as a website under the `/static` endpoint, add:

     ```
     -upstream file://$PWD/#/static/